Journal Description

 Journal Feed

-- by Ri Pierce-GroveConvergence, Ahead of Print.
+- by Ri Pierce-GroveConvergence, Volume 30, Issue 6, Page 2059-2074, December 2024.
 In this paper, we present a transnational case study on binge-watching and media habits.
 The contributions of this paper are two-fold.
 The first contribution is methodological, proposing ‘data-prompted interviewing’, a variant of trace interviewing.
 Participants’ own trace data is used to help them recall their own behavior in more detail, which in turn enables them to identify gaps or flaws in trace data records.
 This case study, which includes sixty interviews in platform logs from YouTube, Netflix and a large self-tracking service, provides evidence that ‘data-prompted interviewing’ yields robust results.
-Using data to prompt interviewees’ memories […]
+Using […]

-- by Hannah DitchfieldConvergence, Ahead of Print.
+- by Hannah DitchfieldConvergence, Volume 30, Issue 6, Page 2025-2041, December 2024.
 This paper explores how non-experts reflect on and come to understand ‘data uses’, a phrase we used to refer to data collection, analysis and sharing.
 In recent years, research into what people think and feel about data uses has proliferated, whereas this paper focuses on how they do their thinking and feeling.
 We argue that imagining – that is, building or creating a mental image of something that is not present – is an important aspect of reflecting on data uses.
-We challenge the proposition that imagining takes place when there is a gap in knowledge […]
+We challenge the proposition that imagining takes place when there […]

-- by Ying HuangConvergence, Ahead of Print.
+- by Ying HuangConvergence, Volume 30, Issue 6, Page 1959-1973, December 2024.
 Using the concepts of data reflectivity and user reflexivity, this paper explores the intricate interplay between human users and algorithms through the lens of domestication.
 Through the metaphor of yanghao on the Chinese digital platform Xiaohongshu (RED), this paper posits that three failure types relating to data reflectivity result in dissatisfaction with RED’s algorithmic outputs and a perceived loss of control over algorithmic identity.
 In response, users reflexively feed six specific types of data into the algorithm to shape its understanding of themselves.
-Ultimately, by strategically curating data and interacting with an algorithm, yanghao demonstrates a […]
+Ultimately, by strategically curating data and interacting with […]

 - by Tingting HuConvergence, Ahead of Print.
 The censorship of Boys’ Love (BL) content in mainland China is marked by inconsistencies in both its intensity and scope.
 Amid these shifting regulatory boundaries, this study analyzes the systematic removal and occasional reappearance of visual BL content from the public sphere.
 We found that as visual channels are most susceptible to suppression, audio – though still monitored – emerges as a crucial medium, leveraging the agentive power of sound and media remediation to sustain fan engagement with BL narratives.
 Focusing on Miss Evan, a Chinese audio streaming platform, we explore how it navigates state censorship […]